Regional Partnership Grants

 Additional Requirements

-Eligible applicants must form regional partnerships including required partners such as state child welfare agencies, substance abuse agencies, and judicial entities.
-Additional partners may include nonprofits, tribes, and for-profit organizations.
-A lead applicant must oversee funding and reporting.
-Individuals and foreign entities are not eligible.
+Eligible applicants must form regional partnerships including state child welfare agencies, substance abuse treatment agencies, and judicial entities.
+Additional partners may include nonprofits, for profit organizations, tribal entities, and higher education institutions.
+A lead applicant must manage the grant and demonstrate capacity for oversight and reporting.
+Individuals, federal entities, and foreign entities are not eligible.

 Geographic Eligibility